Photo:

 Mid-winter break will be here before you know it, so it’s time to start planning!

-We have a great selection of camps to keep kids from preschoolers to teens active and engaged.
+I’ve found a great selection of camps for 2026 to keep kids, from preschoolers to teens, active and engaged.
 Campers can hone their skills in the kitchen with cooking camps; get creative with art and carpentry; sing and act their hearts out; engage the brain with STEM activities; or stay active with parkour, circus and sports camps.

-The mid-winter camps below are divided into the following categories:
+The mid-winter camps below are divided into the following categories to help families find the one that works best for them:

 Adventure camps